tamjid-ahsan/Housing-price-prediction/vault/README.md

  * try other features in in model. go for an exhaustive search.

 <br>
-And the list goes on, I am stopping now.
-Almost nothing is perfect.
-The question is, is it good enough?
+And the list goes on...